 Under the EU Remedies Directive 2007/66/EC, bidders have a right to seek redress if there have been errors in the procedure or if a contract has been awarded unfairly.
-The Directive sets a minimum legal standard that applies in every EU Member State.
-Eligible Canadian bidders enjoy the same legal rights as European (domestic) companies for contracts covered by CETA.
+The Directive sets a minimum legal standard that applies in every EU member state.
+Eligible Canadian bidders benefit from the same legal rights as European (domestic) companies for contracts covered by CETA.

-It is critical to respect deadlines for challenges.
-Deadlines may vary among Member States, but in some cases, they may require a legal action within 10 days from the point at which the claimant either was, or should have been, aware of the infringement.
+It is critical to respect deadlines for challenges to contract awards.
+Deadlines may vary among member states, but in some cases, they may require a legal action within 10 days from the point at which the claimant either was, or should have been, aware of the infringement.

-Note that the deadline for challenging a contract award in some Member States may be limited to 30 days and in some cases, a legal action is most effective if it is done within 10 days of the contract award decision being sent to participating companies (see time limits below).
+Note: the deadline for challenging a contract award in some member states may be limited to 30 days.
+In some cases legal action is most effective if launched within 10 days of the contract award being sent to participating companies.

-Although the EU Directive prescribes minimum standards, legal proceedings will be conducted in the Member State where the contract is originated.
-In some Member States (e.g. Denmark) a regulatory body processes challenges while in others (e.g., in Sweden, France or the UK) procurement disputes will be heard before a court.
-A bidder wishing to challenge a contract award should seek appropriate legal counsel or consult the Mission of Canada to the EU.
+Although the EU remedies directive prescribes minimum standards, legal proceedings will be conducted in the member state where the contract is originated.
+In some member states such as Denmark a regulatory body processes challenges while in others such as in Sweden, France or the United Kingdom challenges will be heard before a court.
+A bidder wishing to challenge a contract award should seek appropriate legal counsel or contact the staff at the Mission of Canada to the EU for advice.

 An unsuccessful bidder who initiates legal proceedings during the tendering process and before the contract is signed can request the court to:

-- Annul an unlawful decision taken during the process (e.g., a decision to exclude the bidder from participation in the procurement process);
+- annul an unlawful decision taken during the process, for example, a decision to exclude the bidder from participation in the procurement process

-- Change any unlawful selection or unlawful elements of the tender documents, such as discriminatory specifications or award criteria;
+- change an unlawful selection or unlawful elements of the tender documents, such as discriminatory specifications or award criteria

-When a contracting authority concludes a procurement procedure and takes a decision to award a contract, it must inform all participating bidders of the contract award decision before actually signing the contract.
-At this point of time a ‘standstill period’ commences, which is a prohibition against concluding contracts for a certain period.
-If suppliers have been notified of the award decision electronically (e.g. via email), the standstill period will apply for 10 calendar days.
-During the standstill period the contracting authority is prohibited from signing the contract with the winning supplier.
+When a contracting authority concludes a procurement procedure and takes a decision to award a contract, it must inform all participating bidders of the contract award decision before signing the contract.
+The interval is called the standstill period.
+During this period, the signing of the contracts is delayed for a certain period.
+If suppliers have been notified of the award decision electronically, the standstill period will apply for 10 calendar days.

-It is important to note that a legal action raised prior to contract signing will prevent the contracting authority and the successful bidder from concluding the contract.
+Note: legal action launched before contract signing will prevent the contracting authority and the successful bidder from concluding the contract.
 This means that a claimant need not request an interim order to block a contract award.
 The block is automatically effective until legal proceedings conclude or until another solution is in place.
 The contracting authority can, however, appeal to the courts to suspend the block.

-Declaration of ineffectiveness: a declaration of ineffectiveness annuls a concluded contract by making all rights and obligations under that contract unenforceable.
-In some Member States the annulment of the contract will be retrospectively whereas in other Member States the annulment will be in relation to future rights and obligations only, combined with fines imposed on the contracting authority.
+This annuls a concluded contract by making all rights and obligations under that contract unenforceable.
+In some member states the annulment of the contract will be retrospective whereas in other member states the annulment will be in relation to future rights and obligations only, combined with fines imposed on the contracting authority.

 A declaration of ineffectiveness may be available for companies in three main circumstances:

-- In cases of illegal direct award i.e., when the contracting authority has failed to publish a contract notice in advance when this was required;
+- when a direct award is illegal, that is, when the contracting authority has failed to publish a required contract notice in advance

-- Where there was a breach of the rules concerning the award of call-offs under framework agreements and dynamic purchasing systems, when the value is above the relevant thresholds.
+- when there was a breach of the rules concerning the award of call-offs under framework agreements and dynamic purchasing systems, when the value is above the relevant thresholds

-Any claim for a declaration of ineffectiveness (as opposed to damages) would need to be brought within the earlier of 30 days from either the issue of an award letter to the unsuccessful bidder or publication of an award notice.
-In case of illegal direct award, when no contract notice or a ‘voluntary ex ante transparency notice’ was published, bidders will have six months to file a request for ineffectiveness from the date of contract award.
+Any claim for a declaration of ineffectiveness must to be brought within the earlier of 30 days from either the issue of an award letter to the unsuccessful bidder or publication of an award notice.
+In the case of illegal direct award, when neither a contract notice nor a voluntary ex ante transparency notice was published, bidders will have six months to file a request for ineffectiveness from the date of contract award.

-The time limits for damages claim will vary, depending on the Member State concerned.
+The member states enforce different time limits for damages claims.
 In most cases, bidders will have at least 30 days to bring a claim for damages.
-In the UK for example, the time limit is 30 days from the day on which the bidder first knew or ought to have known of the infringement, but there is discretion for the court to extend this where there is a good reason for doing so, but only up to a maximum of three months from the date of knowledge.
+In the United Kingdom, for example, the time limit is 30 days from the day on which the bidder knew or ought to have known of the infringement, but there is discretion for the court to extend this where there is a good reason for doing so.
+The time limit may only be extended up to a maximum of three months from the date of knowledge.

 Complaint to the European Commission

-Companies may also complain to the European Commission alleging a breach of the procurement rules and the EU Treaty principles (e.g. equal treatment, transparency, etc).
-The Commission has complete discretion as to whether it will investigate the complaint or not.
-It may also wish to know if the complainant has exhausted all national legal processes before involving the European Commission, but this is not a pre-condition for the Commission’s involvement.
+Companies may also complain to the European Commission alleging a breach of the procurement rules and the EU Treaty principles, such as equal treatment, transparency.
+The Commission has discretion to investigate the complaint.
+It may also wish to know if the complainant has exhausted all national legal processes before becoming involved, although this is not a pre-condition for the Commission’s involvement.

 The European Commission increasingly assumes a direct role in claims of procurement infringements.
-The Treaty of the Functioning of the European Union (TFEU) authorizes the Commission to initiate legal proceedings against Member States that fail to comply with EU rules.
-This is a long and cumbersome procedure, however.
+The Treaty of the Functioning of the European Union (TFEU) authorizes the Commission to initiate legal proceedings against member states that fail to comply with EU rules.
+This is a long and cumbersome procedure.

-If the Commission decides to intervene, it can ask the relevant Member States where the contracting authority is based (not the contracting authority directly) to suspend the contract and if the Member States refuses, it can bring that Member State before the Court of Justice of the European Union.
-Ultimately, the Court of Justice of the European Union could impose a monetary penalty on the Member State for every day it has been in breach of its (government procurement) obligations.
-There is no time limit on making a complaint to the Commission, and the entire proceedings could take three to four years or more although in some cases interim measures by the European Commission can be swift.
+If the Commission decides to intervene, it can ask a representative of the relevant member state where the contracting authority is based to suspend the contract.
+If the member state refuses, the Commission can bring that member state before the Court of Justice of the European Union.
+Ultimately, the Court of Justice of the European Union could impose a monetary penalty on the member state for every day it has been in breach of its public procurement obligations.
+There is no time limit on making a complaint to the Commission.
+Although the proceedings could take three to four years or more to complete in some cases interim measures by the European Commission can be swift.